martinrybak/MRNavigationController/README.md

 self.nav = [[MRNavigationController alloc] initWithRootViewController:self.vc1 navigationBarHidden:YES toolbarHidden:YES];
 [self.nav pushViewController:self.vc2 animated:YES navigationBarHidden:NO toolbarHidden:NO push:^{
     NSLog(@"VC1 pushed VC2");
+}
-} pop:^{
+pop:^{
 	NSLog(@"VC2 popped");
 	self.vc2 = nil;
 }];
 ```

 In this example, the navigation controller will display the **vc1** view controller with no navigation bar and no toolbar.
-It will then push the **vc2** view controller *with* a navigation bar and toolbar.
-When the push animation is complete, it will write “VC1 pushed VC2″ to the console.
-When its back button is pressed, it will write “VC2 popped” to the console, the **vc2** view controller will be removed (with animation), and the **vc1** view controller will once again appear with no navigation bar and no toolbar.
+The first log statement will then be printed.
+The **vc2** view controller will then be animated onto the screen with a navigation bar and toolbar.
+When its back button is pressed, the second log statement will be printed, the **vc2** view controller will be animated away and cleared from memory, and the **vc1** view controller will once again appear with no navigation bar and no toolbar.

-The pop handler is also invoked if the view controller is popped manually via one of the standard pop methods:
+The **pop** block is executed whether the back button is pressed or if the view controller is popped manually via one of the standard pop methods:

 * popViewControllerAnimated:
 * popToViewController:animated:
 * popToRootViewControllerAnimated:

-Note that the **initWithRootViewController** method also takes navigation bar and toolbar visibility parameters.
-If you call the following superclass methods instead, it will assign a default of **navigationBarHidden:NO** and **toolbarHidden:YES**.
+The following superclass methods can still be used, but **MRNavigationController** will assign a default of **navigationBarHidden:NO** and **toolbarHidden:YES** and no push or pop blocks will be executed:

 * initWithRootViewController:
 * pushViewController:animated: